nightkr/diffsem/README.md

 for a university assignment.

 *May silently break for files longer than 10 000 000 lines.
-This can be fixed by increasing a constant in the script.
+This can be fixed by increasing a constant in the script .

 ## Installation
 ```